-We Have our own Full Time Staff on the Ground
+We Have our own Full Time Staff in Kathmandu

 All our office staff in Colorado have trekked to Everest Base Camp over 8 times.
 Likewise, they have slept at Everest Base Camp and climbed local peaks in Everest region like Island peak, Mera Peak and Lobuche peak.
 Therefore, if you sign up with us, you are getting the best available information about how to train and fully prepare for your trek to Everest Base Camp.
 Read some REVIEWS from our trips.

 1).
 Trek the Traditional Route to Mount Everest

 There are a wide range of routes you can take to Mount Everest.
 If you are limited on time, but want the right acclimatization, you should pick the traditional and best route to Everest.
 We believe you will get the most of of this route when trekking to Everest Base Camp.
 The Mountain views on Shangbouche Hill above Namche, the scenic viewing above Dingbouche and all the way up to Everest Base Camp and Kala Patthar are truly unique.
 Why not join one of our sleeping at Everest Base Camp Treks.
 There are lots of other routes to Mount Everest and we can tailor itineraries for you or your group as we run over 50 trips into the Everest Region each year.
 We have our own full time staff on the ground in Kathmandu.